 The long-term financial plan for the Odessa Water District entails the sale or lease of water rights to prospective industrial and/or residential developers.
 Under the revised Barstow General Plan significant new development is forecast to occur in the Odessa Water District that is likely to require access to water.
 The City's currently underutilized allocation of 248 acre feet per year provides a potential source of water for these development projects as well as a source of revenue for the Odessa Water District.
 Since the marketable asset is an intangible water rights there are minimal costs to operate and maintain the District annually.
-In light of the ongoing drought confronting California's high desert, the District may consider capping the sale/lease of water rights at 200 acre feet, reserving the remainder in abeyance.
+In light of the recent drought in the State of California, and more importantly in the high desert, the District may consider capping the sale/lease of water rights at 200 acre feet, reserving the remainder in abeyance.